rethinkdb/www/_posts/2016-03-23-validation-techniques.md

 hero_image: 2016-03-18-input-validation-banner.png
 ---

-Like many other modern JSON databases, RethinkDB is schemaless.
-The developer doesn't have to define a fixed structure or specify field types when creating a new table.
+Like many other modern JSON databases, RethinkDB is schemaless: the developer doesn't have to define a fixed structure or specify field types when creating a new table.
 In cases where validation is desirable, it's up to the developer to build it into their application.